cn0047/stash/ed/db/README.md

 #### ACID

-Atomicity - all or nothing.
+<br>Atomicity - all or nothing.
-Consistency - ensures that any transaction will bring the database from one valid state to another (constraints, cascades, triggers).
+<br>Consistency - ensures that any transaction will bring the database from one valid state to another (constraints, cascades, triggers).
-Isolation - ensures that the concurrent execution of transactions will executed serially, i.e., one after the other.
+<br>Isolation - ensures that the concurrent execution of transactions will executed serially, i.e., one after the other.
-Durability - ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors...
+<br>Durability - ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors...

 ## Saga Pattern